Global Header

 4. Sitemap directive

-The ‘Sitemap’ directive tells search engines where to find your XML sitemap.
+The ‘Sitemap’ directive instructs search engines on where to locate your XML sitemap.
 An XML sitemap is a file that shows all the key pages on your site.
 This makes it easier for search engines to crawl and index your content.

 Adding your sitemap to your robots.txt file is easy: